tkozuch/audio-slicer-react/README.md

 A web client-side app for slicing audio files.

-Project originally written a bit longer ago.
+Project originally written a while ago.
 Lately adjusted only slightly to showcase.
+A candidate for refactoring, but with - in my opinion - interesting functionality.

 # Usage